Wall Street Pummels PPD Inc. (PPD) After Recent Earnings Report

 Jefferies gave a rating of “Buy” to PPD, setting the target price at $20 in the report published on March 23rd of the current year.

-During the last 5 trading sessions, PPD fell by -8.27%, in comparison to the 20-day moving average, which settled at $35.98.
-In addition, PPD Inc. saw 10.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PPD rose by +5.61%, in comparison to the 20-day moving average, which settled at $35.35.
+In addition, PPD Inc. saw 16.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading